Inflammatory Bowel Disease

 Seres Therapeutics’ development candidate, SER-287, is an investigational oral microbiome therapeutic for the treatment of Inflammatory Bowel Disease (IBD).

-Ulcerative colitis, a form of Inflammatory Bowel Disease (IBD) is a serious chronic condition affecting approximately 700,000 individuals in the United States.
-The disease results in inflammation of the colon and rectum and can result in debilitating symptoms, including abdominal pain, bowel urgency and diarrhea.
+Ulcerative Colitis, a form of Inflammatory Bowel Disease (IBD) is a serious chronic condition affecting approximately 700,000 individuals in the United States.
+The disease results in inflammation of the colon and rectum and can result in debilitating symptoms, including abdominal pain, bowel urgency, and diarrhea.

-SER-287 is an oral therapy being developed as a potential treatment for ulcerative colitis (UC).
-SER-287 is currently being evaluated in a Phase 1b study in patients with mild to moderate UC.
+SER-287 is an oral therapy being developed as a potential treatment for UC.
+SER-287 is the first microbiome therapeutic candidate to reach clinical-stage development in a chronic disease and the first in an indication outside of infectious disease.
+Seres reported positive results of its Phase 1b study of SER-287 in patients with UC.
 Future development in other forms of IBD are under consideration.

 SER-287 is an oral capsule developed using Seres’ proprietary microbiome therapeutics platform.
-It is a biologically sourced therapeutic candidate comprised of a complex and diverse bacterial spore ecology.
+It is a biologically-sourced therapeutic candidate comprised of a complex and diverse bacterial spore ecology.
 In addition to SER-287, Seres’ development pipeline includes SER-301, a rationally designed, synthetic product comprised of in vitro cultured bacterial species for development in UC and other chronic gastrointestinal disorders with high unmet medical need.

-Click here to learn more about the SER-287 clinical trial
+Click here to learn more about the SER-287 clinical trial.

-1. Moayyedi, P, et al., Gastroenterology.
-2015
+1. Moayyedi, P, et al, Gastroenterology, 2015.

-2. Paramsothy S. et al., The Lancet.
-2017
+2. Paramsothy S. et al, The Lancet, 2017.